abhimanyuma/blog.manyu.in/_posts/2010-04-18-software-patents-it-kills-softwares.md

 tagline: "It kills software, innovation and development"
 category: tech
 modified: 2010-04-18
-tags: [FOSS, patent absurdity, software patents]
+tags: [foss, patent absurdity, software patents]
 ---

 Everything that happens, happens for a reason, and today I might have just found one good reason to be happy about legal litigations taking so much of time - “Software Patents”.